Guru (rapper): Musical career

 In 1994, Guru appeared on the Red Hot Organization's compilation album Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African American community, was heralded as the album of the year by Time magazine.

 Guru's first solo album not a part the Jazzmatazz series, Baldhead Slick & da Click, was released in 2001 to poor reviews.
-The album reached #22 on the Billboard R&B/Hip Hop album charts.
+The album reached No. 22 on the Billboard R&B/Hip Hop album charts.
 Version 7.0: The Street Scriptures, was released in 2005 on Guru's own record label, 7 Grand Records.
 The album was produced by labelmate Solar.
-It reached #54 on the Billboard R&B albums charts and received mixed reviews.
+It reached No. 54 on the Billboard R&B albums charts and received mixed reviews.

 Guru's final releases were the fourth installment in the Jazzmatazz series, released in June 2007; and Guru 8.0: Lost And Found, released May 19, 2009 (also in collaboration with Solar).
-A Gang Starr reunion album was planned but was not released because of Guru's death.
+A final Gang Starr album, One of the Best Yet, was released in 2019.